vincmag360/CSHARP-WinForm-MISTRAL-AI-TEST-LLM/README.md

 - To get started, create a Mistral account https://mistral.ai/ or sign in at console.mistral.ai.
 - After that, go to the API keys page and make a new API key by clicking Create new key.
-- Make sure to copy the API key, save it safely, and do not share it with anyone.
+- Make sure to copy the API key, save it safely, :warning: and do not share it with anyone.
 - Put the API key in the file fichier.xml between `<Key></Key> `

 ## fichier.xml

 In this file, it is possible to :

-- Set the API Keys from your Mistral account.
+* :pushpin:**Set the API Keys from your Mistral account** `<Key>BLABLABLA</Key> `
- `<Key>BLABLABLA</Key> `

-- Set the rendering of the response in CSS :
+* :pushpin:**Set the rendering of the response in CSS**
 ```
 <KeyCCS>
 h1 {color: #800080;}